bugradaryal/XyzMail-Desktop/README.md

   - `mail_send_user` / `mail_send_user_dosyalar` / `mail_send_user_bodyfile` — cached Sent folder
   - `trash_get_user` / `trash_get_user_dosyalar` / `trash_get_user_bodyfile` — cached Trash folder
 - Relationships between each mail table and its attachments/bodyfiles are one‑to‑many with cascade delete; the relation to `login_user` is restrict‑delete.
-- Migrations live under `Migrations/` (e.g. `InitialCreate`) and are applied automatically — `DataDbContext.OnConfiguring` calls `UseSqlServer(...)`, and EF Core will create/update the database from the model on first run.
+- Migrations live under `Migrations/` (e.g. `InitialCreate`) and are applied automatically — `DataDbContext.OnConfiguring` calls `UseMySql(...)`, and EF Core will create/update the database from the model on first run.

 ### Connection string & configuration